Sign In Forgot Password

 Kayla Iverson, Director of Operations & Engagement

 Kayla brings her educational background in Religious Studies and work experience in non-profit leadership to TBH as Director of Operations & Engagement.
-She got her Masters Degree in Religion at Yale, focused on Second Temple Judaism.
-Her background in non-profits includes work in community outreach, marketing, and development.
+She got her Masters Degree in Religion at Yale, focused on Second Temple Judaism before switching from pursuing academia to work in non-profit leadership.
+Her professional background in non-profits includes work in community outreach, marketing, and development.
 Kayla moved to Olympia in 2018 with her husband Andrew.
-Together, they have two sons, Nathan & Eli, whose antics can be seen at Tot Shabbat.
+Together, they have two young sons, Nathan & Eli, whose antics can be seen at Tot Shabbat.

 E-mail Kayla: tbh@bethhatfiloh.org